 According to Daniel Schill, associate professor in the School of Communication Studies at James Madison University, “Candidates will strategically select locations that articulate the themes of the campaign and reinforce the issues and arguments that will serve as their rationale for running.”
 (Source) Increasingly those locations involve appearing on late night TV, which attracts a large number of young people.

 Increasingly, we, as educators, need to help students develop and hone their “visual literacy” skills.
 Visual literacy implies that they can “read” and analyze images.
 Unfortunately many have not developed these skills.

 They’re off & running

-If your students have been following the news, perhaps they are aware that many Democrats have already thrown their “hats in the ring,” announcing in January, February and March their intention to seek their party’s nomination for the presidency.
+If your students have been following the news, perhaps they are aware that many Democrats have already thrown their “hats in the ring,” announcing in the first quarter of 2019 their intention to seek their party’s nomination for the presidency.

 Do your students know, for example, that special sections are often roped off and set aside specifically for the media?
 Campaign consultants will often require photographers and other photojournalists to remain in that area so as to get just the right angle of their candidate.

 Consider the images of candidates (below) I have culled from various news sources.
 Ask your students initially: what do you see?
 Without a caption to inform them, they may have some trouble.
 But my past experience tells me that when students are given opportunities to conduct a “close read” of an image (even without the caption) they can infer much, simply from what they do see.
 [The excellent video Explain The Image might be used prior to starting these visual literacy exercises.]